Morfeo1997/v0-clear-vote/README.md

 - ✅ OpenZeppelin security standards

 ### **Impact Potential**
-- ✅ Global scalability
+- ✅ Global scalability across all democratic organizations
-- ✅ Democratic process improvement
+- ✅ Democratic process improvement in government and private sectors
-- ✅ Economic and social benefits
+- ✅ Economic and social benefits for unions, clubs, and associations
+- ✅ Fraud elimination in sports, corporate, and union elections

 ---